About the Journal

 Eludamos is published annually.
 On occasion, we invite guest editors to put together thematically framed special issues or special sections in addition to the manuscripts published in the open section.
 We also invite book reviews, game reviews, or presentations of recently defended dissertations of exceptionally high quality or specific academic interest.
 In addition, we solicit commentaries on methods in game studies or other relevnt themes.

-We accept original articles of up to 9.000 words (excluding references, including notes & tables).
-Reviews and invited commentaries should not exceed 3.000 words.
-All submissions need to be fully formatted in accordance with Eludamos guidelines.
+All submissions need to be fully anonymized and formatted in accordance with Eludamos guidelines.
 Manuscripts without proper formatting will be returned to the author(s).

 Note on review processes